waqasnazir03/voithos/docs/openstack-server-setup.md

 ## Set Filter Excluding Guest Volumes

-Note: These configs are required for cloud using iscsi based storage.
+Note: These configs are **ONLY** required for cloud using iscsi based storage.
+Hyper-converged nodes running Ceph will have OSD issues unless you include the OSD drives in the filter if used.

 In order for iscsi to only activate boot disk related volumes and not the volumes that are intended for guest VMs, add a filter for it in `/etc/lvm/lvm.conf`.

 First check PV for boot disk.
 ```bash
 pvdisplay | grep "PV Name"